 Grandparents may petition the court for custody or visitation of their grandchildren under limited circumstances.
 For example, if you have been the primary caregiver for and financial supporter of your grandchild for the necessary period of time, you might qualify as a “de facto custodian” under South Carolina law.
 Parties who are designated as de facto custodians by the court have standing to petition the court for custody and/or visitation.
 If you are a “psychological parent,” you might also be granted visitation – even over the objection of a fit biological parent – although this requires extremely compelling circumstances.

 Knowledgeable, Certified Family Court Mediator On Your Side

 You need a knowledgeable and experienced lawyer who knows the law and will work hard to ensure that the best interests of your grandchild are protected.
 At Ballinger Law Firm, attorney Beverly Ballinger has 33 years’ experience practicing law.
 She is also a certified family court mediator.
 She knows the law and can represent grandparents pursuing child custody or visitation under the special circumstances set forth in this new statute.

 The laws regarding grandparents’ rights are complex.
 If you are concerned about the well-being of your grandchild, we can guide you through this process and help you make the best possible decisions for your grandchild.

-Third-Party Custody as Also an Option
+Third-Party Custody Is Also An Option

-In certain circumstances, noncustodial third party apart from a grandparent may be called upon to care for a child.
+In certain circumstances, a noncustodial third party apart from a grandparent may be called upon to care for a child.
 This can occur if one or both parents are deemed unfit by the court.
 This third party can be a relative or family friend who is able to provide a suitable home for the child in question.
 At our firm, we can help concerned parties seek out custody rights for children who are in need of care.